ratsprotocol/rats-protocol-website/src/article/en/MAP-protocol-for-enterprise.md

 Regulatory Compliance: Maintaining an immutable record of transactions across blockchains can help enterprises comply with regulatory requirements.

-The integration of MAP Protocol's omnichain technology in these sectors can lead to more efficient, transparent, and secure operations, enhancing user experience and potentially reducing costs.
+The integration of RATS Protocol's omnichain technology in these sectors can lead to more efficient, transparent, and secure operations, enhancing user experience and potentially reducing costs.
 However, the successful implementation of these use cases requires careful planning, understanding of regulatory environments, and robust technological infrastructure.